 COLLEGE OF LAKE COUNTY

-As Dean of Communication Arts, Humanities, and Fine Arts, I provide vision, leadership, and strategic direction to thirteen academic departments, including a diverse blend of transfer and career programs, including: Art, Communication, Dance, Digital Media and Design, English, Humanities, Latin-American Studies, Music, Philosophy, Teaching English to Speakers of Other Languages (TESOL), Technical Communication, Theatre and World Languages.
+As Dean of Communication Arts, Humanities, and Fine Arts, I provide vision, leadership, and strategic direction to 300 full and part-time faculty across thirteen academic departments, including a diverse blend of transfer and career program in Art, Communication, Dance, Digital Media and Design, English, Humanities, Latin-American Studies, Music, Philosophy, Teaching English to Speakers of Other Languages (TESOL), Technical Communication, Theatre and World Languages.

 KANKAKEE COMMUNITY COLLEGE